vtrvtr/elixir_demo/README.md

 # Modern demo system

-This is an updated version (Erlang 26, Elixir 1.17.1, Phoenix 1.7.12 and all required dependencies) of the talk Sasa Juric at GOTO 2019.
+This is an updated version (Erlang 26, Elixir 1.17.1, Phoenix 1.7.12 and all required dependencies) of the talk Sasa Juric presented at GOTO 2019.
 Link below.

 > https://www.youtube.com/watch?v=JvBT4XBdoUE